 On April 23, 2019, the LLC signed an agreement with Earth Engineers Inc. in the amount of \$19,688.
 The services to be provided were subsurface investigations for determination of the soil and rock conditions at the site of The Meridian Apartments.
 Either party might terminate the agreement costs incurred up to the date of the termination would be due.
-As of December 31, 2020, the total cost incurred and paid was \$11,144.
+As of December 31, 2021, the total cost incurred and paid was \$11,144.
+During 2022, there was no cost incurred or paid.

-NOTE 11 - GUARANTIES
+NOTE 12 - GUARANTIES